matchapragma/ByteMaker/README.md

 - Booleans `BMBoolean`
 - All Numeric Types (e.g. sbyte `BMSignedByte`, int `BMInteger`, ulong `BMUnsignedLong`)
 - Single and Double Floating Points `BMSingleFloatingPoint`, `BMDoubleFloatingPoint`
+- Anything you want!
+(See "Custom Types" below)

 Strings can be encoded/decoded in ASCII, Latin Alphabet No.1 (ISO/IEC 8859-1) and Unicode (Little-Endian)